jamesaevans/amplitude-dev-center/docs/guides/cookies-consent-mgmt-guide.md

 ## Using Amplitude Cookies

 A **“Cookie”** is a piece of data from a website that's stored on a users a web browser that.
 Websites can retrieve cookies at a later time to access data stored for functional and/or technical purposes.
-After initialization, the Amplitude SDK creates a cookie that begins with the prefix `amp_` and ends with this first six digits of your project API key.
+After initialization, the Amplitude SDK creates a cookie that begins with the prefix `AMP_` and ends with this first ten digits of your project API key.
 You can customize this prefix with the constant `COOKIE_PREFIX` in the SDK's [constants.js](https://github.com/amplitude/Amplitude-JavaScript/blob/35e2dd3f342614cfb27fcb6455e361595ae222d7/src/constants.js#L36) file.
 The SDK defines the cookie's value in [amplitude-client.js](https://github.com/amplitude/Amplitude-JavaScript/blob/03c0a890d578db1ada383cf1e6195d71275bac44/src/amplitude-client.js#L121).

 For example, if the default value for the prefix is used and you enter the following: